rafaelpernil2/nanoKONTROLMyr/README.md

 # nanoKONTROLMyr for Ableton Live 10.1.19 and up

-A midi remote script for use with Ableton Live 10 and the Korg nanoKontrol.
+A MIDI remote script for use with Ableton Live 10 and the KORG nanoKONTROL.

 ## Set-Up
 1. Download and Unzip the file.